-Dan Marquardt: Um, it was interesting being in the middle.
-I think I was able to really garner a unique perspective because I could relate to my older siblings, which was a little bit of a different generation and also relate to my younger siblings, which was also a different generation having that from youngest to oldest, a 20 plus year gap.
+Dan Marquardt: It was interesting.
+Being in the middle, I think I was able to really garner a unique perspective, because I could relate to my older siblings, which was a little bit of a different generation, and also relate to my younger siblings, which was also a different generation, having a 20 plus year gap from youngest to oldest.

 But my parents were wonderful people.
-Um, my father and mother really were steady.
-We’re constant we’re present and I’m just affirmed their love for us and our love for our family and, uh, and really, uh, uh, a high emphasis on, on faith and trying to really live our lives for God and not just for ourselves.
+My father and mother really were steady, were constant, were present, and just affirmed their love for us and their love for our family, and really, a high emphasis on faith and trying to really live our lives for God and not just for ourselves.

-David Hirsch: So let’s talk about your dad, Larry.
-Uh, who I remember was a Korean war vet.
+David Hirsch: So let’s talk about your dad, Larry, who I remember was a Korean war vet.
 How would you describe your relationship with your dad?

-Oh, it was going to the university of Illinois to be an architect and really felt called to ministry.
-So he left there and ended up going to SMU and the Korean war was going on at the time.
-And he saw a lot of people actually going to SMU because if you had a divinity deferment, you weren’t.
-Going to be drafted.
+Dan Marquardt: It was interesting.
+My dad, he really had a passion to help people in need.
+His story growing up as a relatively poor kid on the south side of Chicago, he started working when he was 11 years old.
+He was going to the University of Illinois to be an architect and really felt called to ministry.
+So he left there and ended up going to SMU.
+And the Korean war was going on at the time.
+And he saw a lot of people actually going to SMU, because if you had a divinity deferment, you weren’t going to be drafted.

-So there were a lot of kids go on to Southern Methodist university, but he just felt that wasn’t necessarily the right place for him.
-And he knew if he left, he’d be drafted and he was sure enough drafted.
-So he served his two years and I came back from the service and started selling cars and love the car business.
+So there were a lot of kids go on to Southern Methodist University.
+But he just felt that wasn’t necessarily the right place for him.
+And he knew if he left, he’d be drafted, and he was sure enough drafted.
+So he served his two years, and then came back from the service and started selling cars and loved the car business.

-He was, he loved cars, but he loved helping people.
-And so really his greatest passion was mission work, world missions.
-And then humanitarian work, the hospitals or the medical service providers, if they had, if Baxter or Siemens made a heart monitor that was 4% more accurate or fill in the medical device, um, they would replace it because they needed to have the most modern equipment to mitigate liability.
+He loved cars, but he loved helping people.
+And so really his greatest passion was mission work, world missions, and then humanitarian work.
+The hospitals or the medical service providers—if Baxter or Siemens made a heart monitor that was 4% more accurate, or fill in the medical device, they would replace it, because they needed to have the most modern equipment to mitigate liability.

-Cola and Allah were the three kids from Ukraine and, um, it was really quite an experience for them.
+Dan Marquardt: I still remember, it was Uri, Nicola and Alla.
+They were the three kids from Ukraine.
+And it was really quite an experience for them.
 That was a neat and very impactful venture that my father was involved in.
 But he was involved in dozens and dozens and dozens of things like that over his years.

 David Hirsch: What an extraordinary role model.